 Nibebo Aike, El Calafate (included in our Patagonia Estancias Tour).
 The Lodge is situated on the southern arm of Lago Argentino, just 56 kms from El Calafate, the heart of the Glacier Region in the Argentinean Patagonia.
-Standing within “Los Glaciares” National Park, this is a typical Patagonia Pioneer Estancia dating from early 20th Century.
+Standing within “Los Glaciares” National Park, this is a typical Patagonia Pioneer Estancia dating from the early 20th Century.
 It is a fully functional ranch, whose main activities are beef and sheep cattle.
-The lodge holds 10 bedrooms, a restaurant and all guests are welcomed to take part in the rural activities done in the Estancia, such and branding of cattle, sheep shearing, milking the cows, rounding up cattle, etc. Estancia San Guillermo, Puerto Madryn (included in our Patagonia Estancias Tour).
+The lodge holds 10 bedrooms, a restaurant, and all guests are welcomed to take part in the rural activities done in the Estancia, such and the branding of cattle, sheep shearing, milking the cows, rounding up cattle, etc. Estancia San Guillermo, Puerto Madryn (included in our Patagonia Estancias Tour).
 Located just 17 kms outside of Puerto Madryn, this Patagonian Estancia is strategically located between the UNESCO protected Valdés Peninsula (inhabited by whales, sea lions, and elephant seals) and Punta Tombo, home to the largest penguin colony in Patagonia.
 The Estancia offers various outdoor activities, such as horseback riding, mountain biking, trekking, bird watching, and fishing.

 Estancias in Northwestern Argentina

 Club Tapiz, in Mendoza: this wine lodge is located in an estate built in 1890 surrounded by 22 acres of vineyards, on Mendoza´s wine region.
-The main house if this Historical Building that once belonged and was the Governors House, is located a few yards from the Club.
-4 rooms with private bathroom, air conditioning, it’s own swimming pool and playroom, are in a more private setting, ideal to hire complete with friends or family.
+The main house if this Historical Building that once belonged to and was the Governor’s House, is located a few yards from the Club.
+4 rooms with a private bathroom, air conditioning, it’s own swimming pool and playroom, are in a more private setting, ideal to hire complete with friends or family.
 Guests can enjoy a wine tasting every evening, free of charge.
-Other activities available are cycling, horseback riding, cooking lessons and visits to the Club Tapiz’s winery and olive oil factory.
+Other activities available are cycling, horseback riding, cooking lessons, and visits to the Club Tapiz’s winery and olive oil factory.
 View our Mendoza winery tours.

 Estancias near Iguazu

 Yacutinga Lodge, in the Misiones Forest: a stay in this fabulous lodge is included in our Iguazu and Yacutinga Lodge Tour.
 The jungle lodge is located by the Superior Iguaçu River, on Argentina’s northeastern border.
 Just 60 km away from the Iguaçu Falls.
-The Eco Lodge, the first and most important eco accommodation complex in Argentina, was built in materials from the place such as rocks and large logs recovered from fallen trees that have been successfully incorporated into the local architectural concept, thus totally integrating itself to the natural environment.
+The Eco Lodge, the first and most important eco-accommodation complex in Argentina, was built in materials from the place such as rocks and large logs recovered from fallen trees that have been successfully incorporated into the local architectural concept, thus totally integrating itself into the natural environment.